The two most common paths PR pros take during times of national crisis like this are to:

 The more narrowly focused your target outlet, the more likely they’ll be interested in what you have to offer.

 Targeting niches or verticals is a great strategy right now.
 Many of the newsmakers those journalists are used to covering are idle.
-There are no trade shows, fashion shows, conferences, or live demos.
+There are no trade shows, fashion shows, conferences, or live demos … or live sports.
 Most companies are pushing back new product announcements.

-So there is a void for the trade and lifestyle media.
-See what you can do to fill it.
+So there is a void in trade, lifestyle and sports media.
+See what you can do to fill it, like this projection of what might have happened in this year's NCAA basketball tournament.

 A final thought: Individual journalists are dealing with their own challenges.
 They may have a worldview that promoting your brand or organization is inappropriate right now.